 As for retention, you’re looking at the long-term goals of the customer.
 You want to consistently delight them by showing that you’re supporting them and can offer services that make their lives easier.
-Emails, newsletters, and your social media pages all offer you the chance to engage with existing customers and personalise your interactions and content.
+Emails, newsletters, and social media platforms all offer you the chance to engage with existing customers and personalise your interactions and content.

-All of these stages fall into your wider digital marketing plan so don’t focus on only one type of content.
+All of these stages fall into your wider digital marketing plan, so don’t focus on only one type of content.

 Every piece of content that you create has to appeal to a specific stage of the marketing funnel.

 That means crafting your website content with the entire customer journey in mind.

-Mistake #4 – Failing to Promote
+Mistake #4.
+Failing to Promote

 What do you do after creating a piece of content?

-You’re focusing on one channel and doing nothing to promote what you create.
-Hitting publish is just the beginning.
+Because you’re focusing on one channel and doing nothing to promote what you create.

-Mistake #5 – Failing to Split-Test
+Mistake #5.
+Failing to Split-Test

 The truth is that you should constantly test new ideas to see which work better.